Back to News

 📍 Location: Silverton, Colorado

-Kids event: Kids run around the block, ending at the infamous Hardrock.
+Kids’ event: Kids run around the block, ending at the infamous Hardrock

 Why we love it: Kiddos earn a “Future Hardrocker” ribbon and a cookie (snacks!)

 Many an ultrarunner fantasizes about toeing the start line at the storied Hardrock Hundred Mile Endurance Run, which leads athletes through the gorgeous and formidable San Juan Mountains.
 Slightly more tame though just as prestigious is Hardblock, wherein little ones of all ages run around the block in Silverton, Colorado, finishing their run at the infamous Hardrock.
 Little ones lucky enough to compete earn a “Future Hardrocker” ribbon and a cookie with the Hardrock logo.
+Additionally, it was just announced that they are offering childcare opportunities during the 2025 Camp Hardrock!

 📸 Bryon Powell at iRunFar